Guest Post by Cynthia Shedd, Uniquely You with Cynthia

 XOXO, Cynthia (and Benji, too)

-Cynthia is a 29 year old, happy wife of seven years.
+Cynthia is a style consultant and is great at helping to regain your identity as a mom!
 She is married to her college sweetheart who is the kindest, most eccentric man she has ever met.
 Together they have a 13 month old son who can be best described as a delightful ball of curiosity and chaos!
 Cynthia has been a member of Premier Designs for over three years and loves the connections and friendships that Premier has helped her create!

 Running a small business has helped her family to pay their bills and put food on the table, but more than that it has helped with her build her self-confidence, self-esteem, and her own identity as a mom!
 For all of your style, jewelry and confidence needs check out Cynthia’s website and be sure to follow her @uniquelyyouwithcynthia on Instagram